MehrozShahid/Parallax_Labs_Internship/README.md

 # Parallax Labs Internship

 This repository contains my weekly tasks completed during the Parallax Labs Internship.
-Each week's work is organized in a separate folder, except for Week 7, which continues the RAG project from Week 6.
+Each week's work is organized in a separate folder.

 ---